-In accordance with Government Code §53646, Tthis policy in intended to provides guidance, control, and direction for the management of surplus funds entrusted to the care of the Solano County Treasurer.
+In accordance with Government Codes §53601, 53635 et seq., this policy is intended to provide guidance, control, and direction for the management of surplus funds entrusted to the care of the Solano County Treasurer.
 These funds are invested collectively and referred to as the Treasury Pool.
 In addition, the Treasurer is entrusted with segregated investments related to debt issuance and other sources.
-These funds are invested within the scope of all applicable bond issuance documents, government codes, trust agreements, or other restrictions in affect at the time of the deposit and during the holding period.
+These funds are invested within the scope of all applicable bond issuance documents, government codes, trust agreements, or other restrictions in effect at the time of the deposit and during the holding period.
 Any funds entrusted and invested outside the Treasury Pool are accounted for separately.